benbovy/cosmogenic_dating/README.md

 =================

-A few IPython notebooks to show examples of inference of exposure times and erosion rates from measured cosmogenic nucleide concentration profiles.
+A few IPython notebooks to show examples of inference of exposure times and erosion rates from measured cosmogenic nuclides concentrations vs. depth.

-It compares both bayesian and maximum likelihood approachs with different optimization and/or sampling algorithms (grid search, non-linear fitting, MCMC...).
+It compares both Bayesian and Frequentist (Maximum Likelihood Estimation) approachs with different optimization and/or sampling algorithms (grid search, non-linear fitting, MCMC...).